pingcap/docs/sql-statements/sql-statement-flashback-to-timestamp.md

     * The `DATABASE` privilege is required to execute `FLASHBACK DATABASE`.
     * The `TABLE` privilege is required to execute `FLASHBACK TABLE`.

 * From the time specified in the `FLASHBACK` statement to the time when the `FLASHBACK` is executed, there cannot be a DDL statement that changes the related table structure.
-If it exists, TiDB will reject the DDL statement.
+If such a DDL exists, TiDB will reject it.
-* Before executing `FLASHBACK [CLUSTER | DATABASE | TABLE] TO TIMESTAMP`, TiDB actively disconnects all related connections and prohibits read and write operations on these tables until the `FLASHBACK` statement is completed.
+* Before executing `FLASHBACK [CLUSTER | DATABASE | TABLE] TO TIMESTAMP`, TiDB disconnects all related connections and prohibits read and write operations on these tables until the `FLASHBACK` statement is completed.
-* The `FLASHBACK [CLUSTER | DATABASE | TABLE] TO TIMESTAMP` statement cannot be canceled.
-Once the statement is executed, TiDB will keep retrying until it succeeds.
+* The `FLASHBACK [CLUSTER | DATABASE | TABLE] TO TIMESTAMP` statement cannot be canceled after being executed.
+TiDB will keep retrying until it succeeds.
-* Through the log, you can obtain the execution process of `FLASHBACK`.
+* Through the log, you can obtain the execution progress of `FLASHBACK`.
 The following is an example:

     ```
     [2022/10/09 17:25:59.316 +08:00] [INFO] [cluster.go:463] ["flashback cluster stats"] ["complete regions"=9] ["total regions"=10] []